Questions? Email firstname.lastname@example.org.

 A selection committee composed of faculty will review nomination packets.
 The nomination packet for this award will consist of only the following, assembled into a single PDF file in the order indicated:

-- Recent letter of support/nomination from a peer faculty colleague, department chair, or college leader
+- Letter of support/nomination from a peer faculty colleague, department chair, or college leader

-- Self-statement of engagement in the community (not to exceed 2 pages).
+- Self-statement of advancement of globalization (not to exceed 2 pages).
 The statement should speak to: